NickyMateev/Line-Clipper/README.md

 Your feedback is **valuable** so it would be appreciated if you leave a rating or feedback from your experience!

-### Install the extension manually on your local machine
+### Install the extension manually on your local machine from source

 Download a [release](https://github.com/NickyMateev/Line-Clipper/releases) of your choice and unzip it **OR** clone this repository.